microsoft/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

            - Configuring scenarios in which MFA is required

       - Customers must determine how users will register their authentication methods.
-This can be accomplished by using Conditional Access, since this approach offers more flexibility.
+This can be accomplished by using Conditional Access, since this approach offers more flexibility and is the recommended approach from Microsoft.
 Conditional Access policies enforce registration, requiring unregistered users to complete registration at first sign-in.
 While it is possible to enable Multi-Factor Authentication by modifying the user state, this effectively forces users to perform two-step verification every time they sign in and overrides Conditional Access policies.
-However, there are scenarios in which this approach might be preferred or required.
-It is, for example, necessary, if the customer's current licensing arrangements do not include Conditional Access.
+It is also now considered legacy MFA by Microsoft with Security Defaults being the new approach.
+However, security defaults can also come with it's own challenges as it isn't possible to scope it to just certain users and does more than just MFA.
+When looking at the legacy MFA when you just change a users state, it hasn't been officially depricated yet, and there are scenarios in which this approach might be preferred or required over Conditional Access and Security Defaults.
+It is, for example, necessary, if the customer's current licensing arrangements do not include Conditional Access and Security Defaults are too broad of a scope.

       - Additionally, with Azure AD Premium P2 licensing, customers have the option of leveraging Azure AD Identity Protection to further enhance MFA capabilities by implementing an automatic MFA registration policy, as well as incorporating automated risk detection into MFA-based Conditional Access policies.
 Creating an MFA registration policy will prompt users to register the next time they sign in interactively.
 Conditional Access policies can be configured to force password changes when there is a threat of compromised identity or require MFA when a sign-in is deemed risky in response to detection of such events as: